MetOffice/forest/doc/source/start.rst

 .. code-block:: sh

-  :> forest --show --config-file sample-config.yml --database sample-database.db
+  :> forest --show --config-file config.yml --database database.db

 To generate a database from scratch use the `forestdb` command.